-Fat class Tailhead Loin Ribs 1 and 2 Skin is tight.
-Area around root of tail and over the pin bones is firm and unyielding.
-Ends of transverse processes very prominent.
-Individual bones felt as deep corrugations.
-Ribs are prominent, clearly visible and are felt as deep corrugations.
-3 Indication of very thin fat cover which yields slightly to moderate pressure.
-Ends of transverse processes prominent.
-Individual bones are felt as corrugations.
-Some fat cover is detectable over the bones but individual ribs are felt easily as corrugations.
-4L Thin layer of fat felt when skin on either side of tail head is pinched between fingers and thumb.
-Thin soft layer is felt over the pin bones.
-Ends of transverse processes slightly rounded by fat, felt with light pressure.
-Thin layer of fat is felt over the bones.
-Individual ribs felt with light pressure.
-4Н Looks slightly puffy; soft layer of fat felt using light pressure.
-Surface area around pin bones is soft and the fat tends to spread back towards the tailhead.
-Ends of individual transverse processes are felt only with moderate pressure.
-Distinct layer of soft fat is felt over the bones.
-Individual ribs are felt only with moderate pressure.
-5L Looks puffy and feels spongy.
-Moderate fat cover over pin bones is felt as distinct soft layer.
-Transverse processes are felt only with firm pressure.
-Thick soft fat covers ribs.
-Individual ribs are felt only with firm pressure.
-5H Looks very puffy and feels very spongy.
+- 1&2 Skin is tight.
+Area around root of tail and over the pin bones is firm and unyielding. - 3 Indication of very thin fat cover which yields slightly to moderate pressure. - 4L Thin layer of fat felt when skin on either side of tail head is pinched between fingers and thumb.
+Thin soft layer is felt over the pin bones. - 4H Looks slightly puffy; soft layer of fat felt using light pressure.
+Surface area around pin bones is soft and the fat tends to spread back towards the tailhead. - 5L Looks puffy and feels spongy.
+Moderate fat cover over pin bones is felt as distinct soft layer. - 5H Looks very puffy and feels very spongy.
 Thick and sometimes patchy layer of soft fat over the bones.
-Individual transverse processes cannot be felt.
-Rib cage is smooth to the touch with a tendency to patchiness.
-Individual ribs cannot be felt.